-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2014.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were revealed to the public, respectively, in September 2016 and February 2014.
 Both the G80 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G80 has a resolution of 15.8 megapixel, whereas the GH4 provides 15.9 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Panasonic GH4.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G80 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic G80 and the Panasonic GH4 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is somewhat larger (9 percent) than the Panasonic G80.
 Moreover, the GH4 is markedly heavier (11 percent) than the G80.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.